Destructive Cyclone Idai rings 'alarm bell' on climate change: U.N. chief

 The WFP said it will aim to distribute food assistance to 732,000 people in Malawi and 270,000 in Zimbabwe.

-Additional reporting by Gift Sukhala in Chimanimani, Zimbabwe, MacDonald Dzirutwe in Harare, Stephanie Ulmer-Nebehay in Geneva, Michelle Nichols at the United Nations and Tanisha Heiberg in Johannesburg; Writing by Joe Bavier; Editing by William Maclean and Frances Kerry
+Additional reporting by Gift Sukhala in Chimanimani, Zimbabwe, MacDonald Dzirutwe in Harare, Stephanie Ulmer-Nebehay in Geneva, Michelle Nichols at the United Nations, Manuel Mucari in Maputo and Tanisha Heiberg in Johannesburg; Writing by Joe Bavier; Editing by William Maclean and Frances Kerry